 The law of defamation is complex and often unpredictable.
 Defamation actions are very costly, difficult to defend and substantial monetary damages can be awarded.
 In some cases plaintiffs can obtain a court order called an "injunction" preventing any further communication of the offending publication or material.
 It is further complicated by the fact that for material published pre-2006 different laws apply in each State and Territory and a plaintiff can choose to sue in any State or Territory in which the communication was published.

 This information sheet is designed to give a brief overview of the law of defamation, how the risks can be minimised, and what to do if you are threatened with an action for material published pre-2006.
+Because there are time limits within which a defamation action must be filed in court, suing in relation to material published before January 2006 may not be possible unless the material has been republished, such as by publication on the internet.
+See the discussion below on Limitation Periods.

 For a defamation action to succeed, the person complaining of the defamation (the plaintiff) has to prove three things: